STEMAIVERSE Heads to Jeddah with the Space Prize KSA Future Innovator Challenge

 “Our mission is to democratize access to space education.
 Saudi Arabia’s vision for technological advancement and its investment in young innovators make the Kingdom a pivotal launchpad for the future of space,” said Roman Chiporukha, Founder of the Space Prize Foundation.
 “At its core, Space Prize KSA reflects a simple but powerful belief: Saudi youth are ready to lead the world in the sciences of the future.”

-The competition begins with the Mission: RedCode Challenge, in which schools nominate students to participate in the intensive Space Camp in July 2026.
+The competition begins with the Mission: RedCode Challenge.
+In this phase, schools nominate students to participate in the intensive Space Camp in July 2026.
 This camp will host 80–100 young innovators who will take part in hands-on workshops, mentorship sessions, and technical challenges led by industry educators.
-Performance at the camp, including teamwork, curiosity, participation, and initiative, will contribute to each student’s final evaluation.
-Qualifying participants will advance to the Innovation Video Challenge, submitting a two-minute concept video using animation, modeling, or digital tools.
-Judging emphasizes creativity, communication, and technical feasibility.
+Performance at the camp will contribute to each student’s final evaluation.
+Factors like teamwork, curiosity, participation, and initiative will be assessed.

 Saudi Arabia is a regional and global leader in advanced digital systems, AI infrastructure, satellite operations, and applied innovation.
 The Kingdom’s legacy in human spaceflight began in 1985 when Prince Sultan bin Salman bin Abdulaziz Al Saud became the first Arab, first Muslim, and first Saudi to travel to space at just 28 years old.
 Saudi Arabia expanded this legacy by sending its first female astronaut, Rayyanah Barnawi, to the International Space Station in 2023 alongside Ali AlQarni.
 This historic milestone signaled Saudi Arabia’s commitment to empowering women in science and expanding its role in human spaceflight.
-Space Prize KSA builds on this foundation by asking students to consider how technology has transformed life across the Kingdom, to imagine the innovations that will define Saudi society in 2040, to explore the nation’s role in future space missions, and to examine how space science connects to sustainability, climate resilience, and Vision 2030.

 For program details, school participation guidelines, and updates on the KSA Challenge, visit spaceprize.org or contact Dr. Maryam Sani at drmaryam@spaceprize.org.